peimelo/controlled_health_api/README.md

 ```

 Add the information below to configure the email used by the Devise
-gem and frontend host (replace with the values ​​you want):
+gem (replace with the values ​​you want):

 ```yml
 # ... your content above